Morgan's Last Raid

 In recent years, the decline of the coal industry has presented new challenges and opportunities for Pike County.
 Efforts are being made to diversify the economy and attract alternative industries, such as tourism and technology.
 The county is also home to a number of natural attractions, including the Breaks Interstate Park and the Appalachian Wildlife Center, which have the potential to attract visitors and boost the local economy.
 Despite the changes over time, Pike County continues to preserve its unique cultural heritage and serves as a reminder of the enduring spirit of its residents.

-This timeline provides a concise overview of the key events in the history of Pike County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Pike County, Kentucky.